kakearney/ecopath_matlab-pkg/README.md

 ### Prerequisites

-This software requires [Matlab R2015b](http://www.mathworks.com/products/matlab/) or later.
+This software requires [Matlab R2015b](http://www.mathworks.com/products/matlab/) or later (everything except the graph method should be functional in R2014b or later).
 It also requires the [Statistics and Machine Learning Toolbox](http://www.mathworks.com/products/statistics/).

 No OS limitations beyond those required for Matlab itself.